-Create and customize Microsoft Sentinel playbooks from built-in templates
+Create and customize Microsoft Sentinel playbooks from content templates

-Playbook templates are not active playbooks themselves, until you create a playbook (an editable copy of the template) from them.
+Playbook templates aren't active playbooks themselves, until you create a playbook (an editable copy of the template) from them.

-Many playbook templates have been developed by the Microsoft Sentinel community, independent software vendors (ISVs), and Microsoft's own experts, based on popular automation scenarios used by security operations centers around the world.
+Many playbook templates are developed by the Microsoft Sentinel community, independent software vendors (ISVs), and Microsoft's own experts, based on popular automation scenarios used by security operations centers around the world.

-The Playbook templates tab (under Automation) presents the leading scenarios contributed by the Microsoft Sentinel community.
+On the Automation page, the Playbook templates tab lists the playbook templates installed.
 Multiple active playbooks can be created from the same template.

-When a new version of the template is published, the active playbooks created from that template (in the Playbooks tab) will be labeled with a notification that an update is available.
+When a new version of the template is published, the active playbooks created from that template show in the Active playbooks tab that an update is available.